 Figure 3.
-Relationship between the deflection basin, deflection, and deflection slope.
+Relationship between the deflection basin, deflection, and deflection slope (modified from Krarup 2012).

 While deflections can directly be used to infer the structural condition and capacity of the tested pavement, a number of studies have shown that deflection-basin-related indices correlate better to the pavement responses that cause load-related distresses (Horak, 1987; Thyagarajan et al., 2011).